Defect binding-unbinding transition in active nematic membranes: Model

 Here, $\bm{C}$ is the traceless part of the curvature tensor (the Hessian of $h$), defined as $C_{ij} = \partial_i \partial_j h - (\delta_{ij} / 2) \nabla^2 h$.
 Since $\bm{Q}$ is traceless, the coupling energy $\alpha \bm{Q} : \nabla \nabla h$ is identically equal to $\alpha \bm{Q} : \bm{C}$.
 The stress tensor is given by the sum of the passive stress $\bm{\Sigma}^{(\text{p})}$ and the active stress $\bm{\Sigma}^{(\text{a})}$:

 The parameter $\zeta > 0$ represents an extensile active stress.

 Finally, the dynamical equation for the height is assumed to follow a purely relaxational form:

 This formulation is based on the observation that a constant fluid flow translates membrane components without altering the height profile, provided the membrane is flat or has a constant slope $\nabla h$.
 Due to incompressibility and this kinematic constraint, the leading-order scalar coupling between the velocity and the height gradient must be proportional to $\nabla^2\bm{v} \cdot \nabla h$.
 In the small-gradient limit considered here, such a term is neglected as a higher-order contribution.
+The effects of complex couplings between the fluid flow and the intrinsic curvature of the membranes have been explored in previous studies on curved fluid interfaces~\cite{arroyo2009relaxation, henle2010hydrodynamics, morris2015mobility}.